 One final condition applies.
 To ensure its structural stability, all FRTW must be kiln- dried after treatment: lumber to 19% moisture content and plywood to 15% moisture content.

-All FRTW used in Canada must have earned the flamespread rating determined under the test know as “CAN4-S102, Standard Method of Test for Surface Burning Characteristics of Building Materials and Assemblies”.
+All FRTW used in Canada must have earned the flamespread rating determined under the test known as “CAN4-S102, Standard Method of Test for Surface Burning Characteristics of Building Materials and Assemblies”.
 This performance test can be carried out only by an accredited third-party testing agency.
 At the same time, a smoke development rating is also assigned to FRTW.
 After testing, each species of wood is assigned flamespread and smoke development ratings.
 Ratings are then imprinted on the Underwriter’s Laboratory of Canada label applied to every 100 board feet of FRTW lumber and every 32 square feet of plywood.
 Some manufacturers go the extent of coloring the wood to permit clear identification on the job site.

 The design professional or contractor enjoys wide flexibility in the use of FRTW.
 Traditionally, interior applications include architectural millwork, paneling, roof assemblies/trusses, beams, interior load bearing and non-load bearing partitions.